jhanditye/connect-x/README.md

 - Python
 - TensorFlow

 ### What I learned

-1. Min-Max algorithm
+1. MiniMax algorithm, and its computational improvements such as alpha-beta pruning
 2. Reinforcement learning Q-function types

 ### Continued development

-1. Read Deepmind paper on Atari
+1. Read Deepmind's paper on Atari games

 ### Useful resources